-I spoke with Dr TC, who runs a practice of 4,600 patients in a traditional ex-mining community in central Scotland.
-She had tried for months and failed to recruit a GP, so is running it on 14 sessions (with 2 days a week help).
-That’s 3,300 patients per GP fte, about 65% more than average.
+I spoke with Dr Sue Arnott, who runs a practice of 4,600 patients in a traditional ex-mining community in central Scotland.
+She had tried for months and failed to recruit a GP, so is now running single handed, supported by an ANP and further part time nurses.

 She explained how they are now up to about 60% of demand online, of which she responds by secure message to about 60%, largely without even a phone call.
 It means she has time for all the patients’ needs, in the appropriate mode, today, and is on top of demand, feeling in control.

 How?
 There’s no coercion involved, just that the receptionists point the patients to the website, show them where to start and help as needed.
 If not possible, they’ll take the request by phone.
 And patients are very very happy.